Alan-Mach/Investment-Calculator/README.md

 Limitations:
 - This program does not allow the changing of the interest or inflation rates over time; there is only one return rate for the entire investment term.
 - Expense Ratios are not accounted for in the formula.
 However, if you are investing into mutual funds or ETFs, they should already be factored into the expected return rates.
 - This program does not extrapolate what r or i may be when provides the rest of the variables.
-You must provide these values yourself
+You must provide these values yourself.
 - Due to the computer's rounding errors, the values in the last rows of the .csv file may be slightly different from the value printed to the console.
+    - This should not matter significantly, as the volatility of the market far outweighs the inaccuracy of this program.

 Future Features:
 - Will allow the function variables to also be read through an input file instead of in the command line or scanf().